aph9203/final-freestyle-project/README.md

 # Spoonacular Meal Planner

 This is the first step of the project.
-It fetches one daily meal plan from the Spoonacular API using only calories as input.
+It fetches weekly meal plan from the Spoonacular API using calories, diet and excluded ingredients if any as input.
 The API key is stored in a `.env` file for security.

 ## Setup